erichamers/dotfiles/README.md

 ### How to use this script

-Currently this script only pulls the config files from the sources on local machine and push it to github.
-**TODO:** Add scripts to install the config files in the correct locations automatically.
+There are 3 bash scripts in this project that allow you to pull the files from their respective folders, to push it to github and to install it in the proper locations.

-To run the scripts, all you need to do is execute `./pull.sh` to pull all the config files from their respective folders and then run `./push.sh` to push it to github.
+To run the scripts, all you need to do is execute `./pull.sh` to pull all the config files from their respective folders , then run `./push.sh` to push it to github and `./install.sh` to install all the files in their respective folders.

 **Current environment:**